Scrutiny

 At the Combined Authority, this role is undertaken by the "Scrutiny Committee".

-Following a review in 2024, our scrutiny function now consists of a single, overarching Scrutiny Committee made up of 16 cross-party 'backbench' councillors from across West Yorkshire and York – who are not members of the main Combined Authority (e.g. council leaders) or cabinet members in their own councils.
+Our scrutiny function consists of a Scrutiny Committee made up of 15 cross-party 'backbench' councillors from across West Yorkshire and 1 from York – who are not leaders or cabinet members in their own councils or on a decision-making committee.

-The Committee is currently chaired by Cllr Barry Anderson (Leeds) and consists of 9 Labour members, 4 Conservatives, 1 Liberal Democrat and 1 Green following the last local elections in May 2024.
+The Committee is currently chaired by Cllr Barry Anderson (Leeds) and consists of 9 Labour members, 4 Conservatives, 1 Liberal Democrat and 1 Green following the most recent local elections in May 2024.

 The Scrutiny Committee investigates, influences, reports and recommends ways to strengthen policies, improve services, ensure best value for money and secure long-lasting outcomes for local people in everything the Mayor and Combined Authority do.